Equivariant Structure on Smash Powers: Homotopy Groups

 and

 where $Ff$ and $Cf$ denote the levelwise homotopy fiber and cofiber of $f$, that is, in each level it is given be the homotopy fiber and cofiber.
 The natural map $Ff \rightarrow \Omega Cf$ is an \(\hml\)-stable equivalence. \end{enumerate} \end{thm} \begin{proof} Part (i) is \cite[Theorem III.3.11]{MM}.
 For part (ii), note that a map \(f\) induced an isomorphism on homotopy groups if and only \(\Omega f\) is so.
 Thus \(f\) is an \(\hml\)-stable equivalence if and only if \(\Omega f\) is so.
-Now, the arguments used in the proof of Proposition \ref{QisOmega} give the statements of (ii).
-For the rest of the statements, the arguments in the proof of \cite[Theorem 7.4]{MMSS} carry over to our situation. \end{proof} \begin{cor} Let \(V\) a Euclidean space and let \(P \in \hml^V\).
+Now, the arguments used in the proof of Proposition~\ref{QisOmega} give the statements of (ii).
+For the rest of the statements, the arguments in the proof of \cite[Theorem 7.4]{MMSS} carry over to our situation. \end{proof} \begin{cor} Let \(V\) be a Euclidean space and let \(P \in \hml^V\).
 A map \(f \colon X \to Y\) is an \(\hml\)-stable equivalence if and only if its \(V(P)\)-suspension \(\Sigma^{V(P)} f \colon \Sigma^{V(P)} X \to \Sigma^{V(P)} Y\) is an \(\hml\)-stable equivalence. \end{cor} \begin{proof} Note that \(S^{V(P)}\) is a \(G\)-CW-complex.
-Thus (i) of \ref{MMSSthm} implies that is \(f\) is an \(\hml\)-stable equivalence, then so is \(\Sigma^{V(P)} f\).
+Thus (i) of Theorem~\ref{MMSSthm} implies that is \(f\) is an \(\hml\)-stable equivalence, then so is \(\Sigma^{V(P)} f\).
 Conversely, if \(\Sigma^{V(P)} f\) is an \(\hml\)-stable equivalence, then so is \(\Omega^{V(P)} \Sigma^{V(P)} f\).
-Now use (ii) of \ref{MMSSthm}. \end{proof}
+Now use (ii) of Theorem~\ref{MMSSthm}. \end{proof} \begin{cor} Let \(\hml\) be a \(G\)-typical family of representations satisfying the pushout product axiom and let \(\catM\) be an \(\hml\)-model structure (see Definition~\ref{classdfnlevel}).
+Consider a pull-back diagram of the form